MicrochipTech/WFI32-IoT/README.md

 7. Mobile app doesn't currently have native support for Wi-Fi provisioning for WPA3 enabled APs.
 If your AP security mode is WPA3, please jump to [step 14](#step14).
 8. List of available APs is shown.
 You can press **SCAN** button to refresh.

-**Note**: For iPhone/iPad, you have to provide your own AP crednetials as **SCAN** function is not supported due to iOS limitation.
+**Note**: For iPhone/iPad, you have to provide your own AP credentials as **SCAN** function is not supported due to iOS limitation.

 **Note**: Make sure you have location service in your phone enabled.
 Location service is needed by the application to be able to fetch Wi-Fi scan results (Android only), AP name and default Gateway.

 <img src="resources/media/mobileApp2.png" width="240"/>

-9. Choose one of the scanned APs or provide your own AP crednetials.
+9. Choose one of the scanned APs or provide your own AP credentials.
 Data provided is sent to the WFI32-IoT board as you press **SEND**.

 <img src="resources/media/mobileApp3.png" width="240"/>
 <img src="resources/media/mobileApp4.png" width="240"/>

-10. Go back in the app and press **YES** when prompted so that the WFI32-IoT board applies the new credentilas.
+10. Go back in the app and press **YES** when prompted so that the WFI32-IoT board applies the new credentials.

 <img src="resources/media/mobileApp6.png" width="240"/>